Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis: Lottery Ticket Hypothesis Motivated Worst-Case Training Algorithm

 \subsection{Ablation Study, Ensemble, and Scalability Test}

 We first present an ablation study in Table~\ref{tab:ablationlottery}.
-For $6$ to $10$ agents, we start from $[20,20]$ ($40$ nodes) and prune to $10$ nodes (left side of the table) and $20$ nodes (right side of the table).
+For $6$ to $10$ agents, we start from $[20,20]$ ($40$ nodes) and prune to $10$ nodes\footnote{Pruning from $40$ nodes down to $10$ nodes implies reducing the number of binary variables in MIPs from $40n$ to $10n$, which is significant speed up, from ``impossible to run once'' to ``fast enough to run once in each training epoch''.} (left side of the table) and $20$ nodes (right side of the table).
 For every setting, we draw $10$ tickets and record the best result.
 That is, the computational resources we allocate for each trial is $100\times 10$ rounds of MIPs.
 (We will also show an ablation study where we allocate the same amount of wall-clock time to each task.) {\sc Lott.} is the result from our lottery worst-case training algorithm.
 The table includes three other algorithms for comparison.
 Again, all numbers in tables represent gaps from theoretical upper bound.

 {\sc Reinit1}: Same as {\sc Lott.} but without the pruning part.
 That is, we start with $[5,5]$ for the left side of the table and start with $[10,10]$ for the right side of the table.
 No pruning is needed as the ticket size is already the target size.
 For every ticket draw, we apply random initialization instead.
 Everything else stays the same as {\sc Lott.}. {\sc Lott.} produces the best result in every trial. {\sc Reinit1} is worse, which demonstrates that starting from small network is less likely to encounter good tickets.
 We need to start from a large network, train it for a while so that a good subnetwork emerges as training magnifies its relative weights, and then we can pick out the winning/trainable subnetwork via pruning.